 Accelerating sustainability through technology

 We strongly believe that technology is an enabler for green growth.
-According to the Allied Market Research Group 2, the global green technology and sustainability market is expected to reach $44.61 billion by 2026.
+According to Fortune Business Insight, the global green technology and sustainability market is projected to grow from USD 11.43 billion in 2021 to USD 41.62 billion in 2028 at a CAGR of 20.3%.
 In other words, there are huge opportunities within innovative environmental and advanced technologies that enable organisations to unlock more value from their energy resources and improve efficiency.

-To take an active part in accelerating sustainability through technology, Data Respons has set a goal of being involved in at least 100 sustainable technology projects in 2020.
-Each one of these projects must contribute in reaching one or more of the UN’s Sustainable Development Goals.
-In addition to the environmental and social benefits of focusing on these types of projects, we are experiencing that the younger generations of development specialists look for these values when looking for employers.
+To take an active part in accelerating sustainability through technology, Data Respons set a goal of being involved in at least 100 sustainable technology projects in 2020.
+Each one of these projects had to contribute to reaching one or more of the UN’s Sustainable Development Goals.
+Read about some of these projects here.

 As a company we depend on new technology to help us become carbon neutral, and hopefully our own specialists and solutions will play key roles in developing that technology.
 Making it easier for every company to pursue value creation and sustainability at the same time.